amanrai31/frontendTech/04csrAndSsr/README.md

 **NOTE :** If page has lot of interactivity, hydration is slow and competes with other task making page laggy.
 We can use lazy hydration or can use Streaming SSR (<suspense fallback={Loading/}><Post/></Suspense>).

+## JSX and SSR

+1. JSX is compiled to JavaScript (React.createElement)
+2. React converts JSX to pure HTML (renderToString()) (on server)
+3. The server sends HTML to the browser
+4. React hydrates the page, making it interactive